jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Happily, we already did.
 Against Darth Blockbuster himself.

-Lets see who won that contest.
+Let's see who won that contest.

 ## Darth Blockbuster Uses Dark Majic and the Death Star

 Industrial Age industries use dark majic to keep their customers attached to an aging product.
 Today's Hollywood, with its endless remakes and franchise, is a great example.
-But Tinseltown didn't start out as replicators.
+But Tinseltown didn't start out as replicators of entertainment.

 Today's studios were started by innovators.
-At first they were based around New Jersey.
-They only went to Los Angeles to escape the ceaseless patent trolls of East Coast companies.
+At first, they were based around New Jersey.
+They only went to Los Angeles to escape the ceaseless patent trolls of East Coast technology companies like the Motion Picture Patents Company.

-Once free, master storytellers like Samual Goldwyn, David O. Selnick, and Irving Thalberg made movies into a worldwide sensation.
-Like Steve Jobs used modern technology to glue us to smartphones, these creators used projector, sound, and film technology that glued people to theatre seats.
+Once established in California, master storytellers like Samual Goldwyn, David O. Selnick, and Irving Thalberg made movies into a worldwide sensation.
+Like Steve Jobs used digital technology to glue us to smartphones, these creators used projector, sound, and film technology that glued people to theatre seats.

 By the 1930s, Hollywood's Studio System was the Silicon Valley of its day.

 However, over the next decades, things changed a lot.
 Television came in 1948, which obviously hurt the movie business.
 Worst was the government (foolishly) banned studios from owning, or even collaborating with, movie theatres—which broke up the studio system that worked so well.
 By the 1970s, the movie industry was in big trouble.

-The industry was saved by good movies like The Godfather (1972), Jaws (1975), Star Wars (1977).
+The industry was saved by a few good movies like The Godfather (1972), Jaws (1975), Star Wars (1977).

 However, by this time, the movie industry was no longer run by master storytellers.
 Businessman obsessed with mass-production had taken over.
 The industry lost its ability to tell original stories.
-Starting in the late 1970s Hollywood followed the ideals of mass-production and pumped out sequels, remakes, and franchises.
+Starting in the late 1970s, Hollywood followed the ideals of mass-production and pumped out sequels, remakes, and franchises.
 Each new release had to use more raunchiness, special effects, and celebrities to attract attention.

 Here's how movie legend John Wayne explained it:

   > All the real motion picture people have always made family pictures.
 But the downbeats and the so-called intelligentsia got in when the government stupidly split up the production companies and the theaters.
 The old giants like Mayer, Thalberg, even Harry Cohn, despite the fact that personally I couldn't stand him—were good for this industry.
 Now the goddamned stock manipulators have taken over.
 They don't know a goddamned thing about making movies.
 They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
 And now even the bankers are getting their noses into it

 As the entertainment industry was taken over by strict businessmen, they tried to ban VCRs.
 The industry didn't want its customers to "time-shift" and watch shows on-demand.
-After the public won by one vote on the Supreme Court, the public (of course) kept buying videotapes.
+After the public won by one vote on the Supreme Court, the people (of course) kept buying videotapes.

 Enter Blockbuster.

 Blockbuster rose to VHS rental dominance by using bar-codes to monitor its videos.
 While other rental companies were still using paper records, bar codes let Blockbuster move around its videos based on daily demand.
 And, being timely meant the company could charge lots of highly profitable late-fees.

 In fact, VHS rental business was so good Hollywood changed its business plan.
-Starting in the earlty 1990s the entertainment industry began to use movie theatres as a hype machine to pump up their more profitable movie rental business.
+Starting in the early 1990s, the entertainment industry began to use movie theatres as a hype machine to pump up their more profitable movie rental business.
 That's why a high "opening weekend" became so important.
-Movie distributors wanted to give their titles a "must see" status when it came out to rent, or better yet, buy their movies.
+Movie distributors wanted to give their titles a "must-see" status when it came out to rent, or better yet, buy their movies.

 Then came DVDs and flatscreen televisions (1999).